bbauska/Coursera-Bootstrap/readme.md

 The first one is btn class.

-The btn class is the Bootstrap\'s button class.
+The btn class is the Bootstrap&apos;s button class.

 It will display that as a classic Bootstrap button.